Richie97/WorstListEver/README.md

 # Judging

 We will use the same test script that is in this repository to check your submission.
-If it performs well, we will also manually verify that it still looks the same and you aren't do anything tricky (Under no circumstances are you to put all the items in a ScrollView).
-TODO figure out what kinds of scores we are seeing on our "official test device"
+If it performs well, we will also manually verify that it still looks the same and you aren't do anything tricky (under no circumstances are you to put all the items in a ScrollView).
+If your score appears to be prize-eligible, we will use an average of a number of runs as your final score.

 # Prizes

-TODO
+The top three scores for the day will win an Android Series 5 blind box figure!
+Along with that, everyone who scores > 37 (verified by our team) will get an awesome WillowTree sticker.
+The best we've been able to get (on our reference device, a Nexus 4) is ~48, so try to beat that!

 # Resources